Seasoned Lawyers to Redress Wage and Hour Violations

 Independent contractors often lose out on important benefits like paid vacation, workers’ compensation, and overtime.
 Generally, they are self-employed and can accept work or not as they please.
 Usually they own their own equipment and supplies and pay for their own training, and also set their own hours.
 In contrast, employees are controlled by their employer.
 An employer establishes what work the employee does and when and where they do it.
 The employer will train an employee and provide them with the necessary tools, equipment, and supplies.
 In exchange for this, employees may be provided with health insurance, 401(k), holiday pay, and paid sick leave by their employer.

-Employees must be paid for “hours worked” – not just compensable time performing regular job duties during their shift.
+Non-exempt employees must be paid at least minimum wage.
+It can be difficult to determine which wage applies to you because there are exceptions for some workers and some industries.
+However, in general, nonexempt employees must be paid at least a certain amount per hour for “hours worked” – not just compensable time performing regular job duties during their shift.
 Also, employers are not permitted to round hours down on a time clock if it means an overall loss of pay due to the decrease in an employee’s hours.

 - Training Time – Non-exempt employees must usually be paid for time spent training, in meetings, or for similar activities unless they are unrelated to the employee’s work and are voluntarily attended.

 - Preparation Time – Time spent donning protective equipment or setting up before a shift may also be compensable.